davidwhitney/Passenger/README.md

 ### Creating an instance of your page object

-When you ask your ArianeConfiguration for an instance using
+When you ask your PassengerConfiguration for an instance using

-    ArianeTestContext.StartTestAt<MyPageObject>();
+    PassengerTestContext.StartTestAt<MyPageObject>();

 Selenium will go and fetch the page using the Url in the page object attribute, and the library will hand you an instance of your page object that you can start to interact with.

 ### The Uri attribute

 The Uri attribute supports either **fully qualified Urls** or **relative paths**.
-Relative paths are prefered, but when used, the ArianeConfiguration must have it's **WebRoot** property set.
+Relative paths are prefered, but when used, the PassengerConfiguration must have it's **WebRoot** property set.
 An exception will be thrown if you forget to do this.

 ### Collections